Capital Credits

 In 2021 SBEC retired 25.5% of 2020 and 33.2% of 1987.

 It’s time for you to get the credit —capital credits, that is― for helping build, sustain, and grow your local electric cooperative.
-This fall San Bernard Electric Cooperative, Inc. retires – or pays by bill credit – $1,200,000 to nearly 27,000 active and inactive members like you across portions of eight counties served by the co-op.
+This fall San Bernard Electric Cooperative, Inc. retires – or pays by bill credit – over $1.3 million to over 27,000 active and inactive members like you across portions of eight counties served by the co-op.

 When you sign up to receive electric service from an electric cooperative, such as SBEC, you become a member-owner of an electric cooperative.
 While investor-owned utilities return a portion of any profits back to their shareholders, electric cooperatives operate on an at-cost basis.
 So instead of returning leftover funds, known as margins, to folks who might not live in the same region or even the same state as you do, SBEC allocates and periodically retires capital credits (also called patronage dividends, patronage refunds, patronage capital, or equity capital) based on how much electricity you purchased during a year.